deepcurator/DCC/src/code2graph/README.md

 # Code2graph

-The code2graph is a Python module that aims to transform the source code related to DL publications into RDF graphs.
-In code2graph, the building blocks of the pipeline are implemented with a flexible architecture as shown in the following figure.
+The code2graph aims to convert the code repositories related to DL publications into RDF graphs.
+A pipeline of approaches is implemented with a flexible architecture and the following figure illustrates the current pipeline architecture.

 ![](https://github.com/louisccc/DCC/blob/master/src/code2graph/figs/architecture.jpg?raw=true)